3W03 Bioarchaeological Field School

 Registration and Tuition Details

-Registration for 2013 is open.
+Registration is closed.
 Students must submit an enrollment form to Dr. Prowse in order to be accepted into the course.
 Once accepted, registration for this 3-credit course is done online through SOLAR (via MUGSI).
 See the Office of the Registrar for details and dates for registration in Spring/Summer courses.